Swamy-s-Tech-Skills-Academy-AI-ML-Data/creative-ai-mini-kit/README.md

 ### 4.6 Configure Environment Variables

-Create a `.env` file in the web_app directory with the following variables:
+Create a `.env` file in the src directory with the following variables:

 ```
 DEBUG=True